bryancsk1998/Annuity_Illustration_Project/README.md

 1. Download `ANNUITY_ILLUS.xlsm` and `BUSINESS_DATA.txt` files.
 2. Right-click on `ANNUITY_ILLUS.xlsm` and select "Properties."
-3. At the bottom of the Properties screen, tick the "Unblock" checkbox and click "Apply."
+3. At the bottom of the Properties screen, under the "General" tab, tick the "Unblock" checkbox and click "Apply."
 4. Open the `ANNUITY_ILLUS.xlsm` file.

 ### Using the Annuity Illustration Tool